 - Beat in the vanilla extract (try making homemade vanilla extract, it really is the best), and have a taste test.
 If the buttercream is sweet enough, don't add any more sugar.
 If the buttercream looks a little too thick, you can add in a tsp of milk at a time, until happy with the consistency.
 See Photo5 below.
 (Note how much paler the mixture is now).
 Like a chef, a baker should always taste test what they are making!

 - As soon as making up the buttercream, I recommend placing into a piping bag (if using), and then either using straight away, or covering the nozzle tip with some cling film/plastic wrap and placing somewhere cool.
 Placing in the fridge will harden the buttercream, and might make too hard to pipe.
 So bear this in mind if you do place in the fridge, as you will need to let it soften a little before using.
 Same applies if you leave in a bowl – well-cover with cling film/plastic wrap.

-- For how to put together a disposable piping bag, and how to fill with your homemade buttercream, so my Lesson – Assembling & Filling A Piping Bag.
+- Here is the link for the Funfetti Sprinkle Layer Cake that you see in the photos, with a double batch of this buttercream.
+For how to put together a disposable piping bag, and how to fill with your homemade buttercream, so my Lesson – Assembling & Filling A Piping Bag.

 - Homemade buttercream can be left in the fridge for up to 1 month1.
 In a piping bag with the tip covered in plastic wrap/cling film and a bag on top, in a well-sealed container, or a covered bowl.
 Let come to room temperature before using, and to remove any air bubbles, mix on low speed with the k-paddle attachment for a few minutes.
 (Or scrape around the bowl with a flexible spatula).